This is what drives us

-only 31% of the global population (2.4 billion people) used private sanitation facilities connected to sewers from which wastewater was treated
+of the global population (2.4 billion people) used private sanitation facilities connected to sewers with treated wastewater

-95% of all wastewater in developing countries is not treated; faecal waste is often pumped directly into the sea; litter attracts nuisance animnals spreading diseases.
+of all wastewater in developing countries is not treated; faecal waste is often pumped directly into the sea; litter attracts nuisance animnals spreading diseases

-only 45% of the global population (3.4 billion people) used a safely managed sanitation service.
+of the global population (3.4 billion people) uses a safely managed sanitation service

 Soil Nutrient Depletion

-Soil nutrient depletion, due to the intensification of land use for agricultural production, is a serious threat to food security in developing countries as it adversely reduces crop yield and consequently poses a potential threat to global food production and agricultural sustainability in many parts of Africa, Asia, and Latin America.
+Soil nutrient depletion, due to the intensification of land use for agricultural production, is a serious threat to food security in developing countries.
+It adversely reduces crop yield and consequently poses a potential threat to global food production and agricultural sustainability.
 Consumption of crops grown in low-nutrient soil can lead to deficiencies of minerals and micronutrients in humans.

 The use of electricity, generated by fossils fuels, generally boosts the price of electricity in low income countries to the same height as in high income countries (GlobalPetrolPrices.com)